MrCreaper/Dakedo/README.md

 - `-publish` publishes version to modio
 - `-export` uses [umodel](https://github.com/gildor2/UEViewer) to export textures, and nothing else
 - `-exportFlat` same as above but flattens textures to a single folder

+### About updating

+When "updating (unpack)" it wipes all the folders that are included in the unpack.
+To avoid your mod gettings wiped, we search through the config and presets and dont update folders that are in use.
+Its not a constant worry but its good to keep it in mind.

 ## Install